dart-lang/language/accepted/future-releases/primary-constructors/feature-specification.md

 Finally, _k2_ is added to _D2_, and _D_ is replaced by _D2_.

+### Language versioning

+This feature is language versioned.

+*It introduces a breaking change in the grammar, which implies that developers must explicitly enable it.
+In particular, `factory() {}` in a class body used to be a method declaration.
+With this feature it will be a factory constructor declaration.*

 ### Discussion

 This proposal includes support for adding the declaring header parameters to